markatwork1/Firstdrafts/Uniswap Weekly Update 17-12-21.md

 - Updated from Proposal to Consensus Check
 - Proposal to authorize Uniswap Labs to deploy Uniswap protocol to Polygon PoS on behalf of the community.
-- Discussed in the second half of Uniswap's Community Call #15 December 1st, 2021

 | Name          | Category      | Link   |
 | ------------- |:-------------:| :-----:|